 Occasionally knitters make colorful patterns with knit and purl stitches, for example the purled checkers done in different colors around cap edges or earflaps.

 However, most patterning is done with color changes, often in intarsia techique.
 Bolivian knitters in particular don’t like any floats on the insides of their caps; as they work, they twist the working yarn with the running yarn at every stitch, so that the inside of the cap is almost as pretty as the front.
 See the colorful example at left.
 Note that this masterpiece has three colors carried all around it, in very complex color and motif arrangements!

 These ingenious techniques are too complex to explain here, but if you join us in the Andes, you will see these marvelously talented knitters (as well as weavers, spinners and dyers) at work.
 You can even sit down with them and ask them to work more slowly, like Mary Jane Mucklestone does, to learn their techniques!

-Join us on a Tour to Peru & Bolivia in 2024
+Join us for our next Tour to Peru & Bolivia

 On a Behind the Scenes Adventures you will visit remote villages where you will meet knitters and spinners (and weavers and dyers too) to see examples of their exciting work and to learn about their techniques.
 Through your journey you will have may opportunities to buy textiles and crafts directly from the artisans.